rybafish/rybafish.github.io/masterPassword.md

 This is a 32-byte hexadecimal string used to make the encoded passwords unique to your RybaFish instance and to make brute-force attacks more difficult.

 If you choose not to use a master password, this value will be explicitly set to an empty string.

+## How To Not use it

+Option one is just reply "Don't set" when RybaFish asks for master password for the first time.

+Option two is manually adjust connections.yaml and set `__salt__: ''` which should be equal to option one.

+Option three is set `disableMasterPassword: True` in config.yaml